-- 14.1 The strategy was developed from the outset as an integrated strategy for Croydon, involving not just the CCG and the Council but the wider community of local stakeholders, It sought to draw on the experience of service users and carers to ensure their views on effective service delivery were taken into account and the service user voice has been further increased over the last six months. - 14.2 Universal credit and broader welfare reform, along with homelessness, are also key factors which can substantially affect people's mental health.
-Through the Integrated Commissioning Unit and elsewhere there already have been projects which have attempted to support people facing such challenges.
+The strategy was developed from the outset as an integrated strategy for Croydon, led by CCG and the Council and involving the wider community of local stakeholders, It sought to draw on the experience of service users and carers to ensure their views on effective service delivery were taken into account and the service user voice has been further increased over the last six months.

+Universal credit and broader welfare reform, along with homelessness, are also key factors which can substantially affect people's mental health Through the Integrated Commissioning Unit and elsewhere there already have been projects which have attempted to support people facing such challenges.
 The council will shortly be seeking to establish a new "Welfare Gateway" approach which will proactively provide "joined-up" targeted advice and support to Croydon people by bringing together a range of existing services.
-This will involve the council's own provision, but will also work closely with a range of other statutory organisations
+This will involve the council's own provision, but will also work closely with a range of other statutory organisations (such as JCP) as well as with key partners in the voluntary and community sectors.

-- (such as JCP) as well as with key partners in the voluntary and community sectors. - 14.3 An integrated review of the community and forensic pathways has just commenced with NHS E and Croydon CCG /Social Care but is likely to take some months before further recommendations are produced.
+An integrated review of the community and forensic pathways has just commenced with NHS E and Croydon CCG /Social Care but is likely to take some months before further recommendations are produced